Theory of multiple intelligences: Lack of empirical evidence

 Many of Gardner's "intelligences" correlate with the g factor, supporting the idea of a single dominant type of intelligence.
 Each of the domains proposed by Gardner involved a blend of g, of cognitive abilities other than g, and, in some cases, of non-cognitive abilities or of personality characteristics.

 The Johnson O'Connor Research Foundation has tested hundreds of thousands of people to determine their "aptitudes" ("intelligences"), such as manual dexterity, musical ability, spatial visualization, and memory for numbers.
 There is correlation of these aptitudes with the g factor, but not all are strongly correlated; correlation between the g factor and "inductive speed" ("quickness in seeing relationships among separate facts, ideas, or observations") is only 0.5, considered a moderate correlation.

-Linda Gottfredson (2006) has argued that thousands of studies support the importance of intelligence quotient (IQ) in predicting school and job performance, and numerous other life outcomes.
-In contrast, empirical support for non-g intelligences is either lacking or very poor.
-She argued that despite this, the ideas of multiple non-g intelligences are very attractive to many due to the suggestion that everyone can be smart in some way.

 A critical review of MI theory argues that there is little empirical evidence to support it:

 The same review presents evidence to demonstrate that cognitive neuroscience research does not support the theory of multiple intelligences:

-The theory of multiple intelligences is sometimes cited as an example of pseudoscience because it lacks empirical evidence or falsifiability, though Gardner has argued otherwise.